gustwindjs/gustwind/htmlisp/evolution-plan.md

 This note converts the earlier improvement ideas into an implementation plan grounded in the current HTMLisp codebase.

+Status as of the current implementation:

+- phase 0 is complete
+- phase 1 is complete
+- phase 2 is complete for `fragment` and function components
+- a typing gate now exists for the HTMLisp test suite
+- remaining work is parser-heavy syntax expansion only

 The target is still the same:

 - keep HTMLisp server-rendered